shellinvictus/GriffonAD/README.md

 - `--groups`: display all groups with their rights (+ `--members`)
 - `--ous`: display all ous with their gpo links (+ `--members`)
 - `--graph`: open a js graph to view relations between objects
-- `--sysvol PATH`: search for local members and local privileges (no path computation for the moment)
+- `--sysvol PATH`: search for local members (Backup Operators and Administrators) and local privileges

 > [!NOTE]
 > Example on how Griffon displays the information with `--sysvol`: